TIBCOSoftware/snappydata/docs/programming_guide/scala_interpreter.md

 !!!Note
 	The use of the **sc** symbol here in this example.
 This is the global SparkContext present in the lead node.

-### Important Information About **exec scala**

-- Arbitrary Scala code can be executed through exec scala.
-- A SnappySession object and the SparkContext object can be accessed through the Symbol name **snapp** and **sc** in the **exec scala** code.
-- If you are having a loop inside your Scala code, then the output of each loop is not returned after the execution of each loop.
-The entire execution happens first, and after that, the output is fetched at once.
-This is unlike the spark-shell.
-In a spark-shell or Scala shell, the output of each loop execution is printed on the console.
-- If you run rogue code such as **System.exit** or a divide by 0 scenario, the lead node is bound to crash.
-The system does not check the code before executing it.
-- In a non-secured system, anyone can run **exec scala**.
-- In a secured system only the dbowner or database owner can run **exec scala** by default.
-- However, a database owner can grant and revoke privileges to and from users and LDAP groups.
-- Multiple sessions can run **exec scala**.
-These sessions can be concurrent too.
-All the sessions are isolated from each other, that is any variables or/and types defined in one session that is visible only in the same session.
-- By default, the output of this SQL is a single column resultset of type **varchar**.
-Essentially, whatever the interpreter writes on the console is brought back to the caller/user.
-- The user can specify the name of the dataframe instead as a return result instead of the default behavior.
-The symbol should be of a valid existing dataframe symbol in the context of the session.

 ### Known Issues and Limitations

 An interpreter cannot serialize a dependent closure properly.
 A dependent closure is the closure that refers to some other class, function, or variable that is defined outside the closure.